google/guava/guava-testlib/README.md

 # Guava Testlib: Google Testing Libraries for Java

-Guava Testlib is a set of utilities for writing JUnit tests.
+Guava testlib is a set of Java classes for more convenient unit testing.

 ## Adding Guava Testlib to your build

-Guava's Maven group ID is `com.google.guava` and its artifact ID is `guava-testlib`.
+Guava testlib's Maven group ID is `com.google.guava` and its artifact ID is `guava-testlib`.

-To add a dependency on Guava using Maven, use the following:
+To add a dependency on Guava testlib using Maven, use the following:

 ```xml
 <dependency>